dylnb/LambdaCalculator/docs/Creating_Executables.md

 # **Packaging instructions for new releases**

 This update provides a new windows runnable application using the launch4j exe wrapper.
-We have configured the wrapper to also bundle JRE 1.8 with the application so as to let windows users not need to download Java.
-The way to use launch4j to bundle the application on a Mac is as follows:
+We have configured the wrapper to also bundle JRE version 8 with the application so as to let windows users not need to download Java.
+You can use launch4j to bundle the application on a Mac.
+We've had success using OSX Catalina in 2019-2021, and found that applications packaged on Big Sur are not backwards compatible.

+The instructions are as follows:

 1. Add a new entry to the change log in `LambdaCalculator/docs/change-log.md` summarizing changes in the new version.
 2. Make sure the `$JAVA_HOME` variable on your machine is set to JDK version 1.8.0.
 An example of a proper path for `$JAVA_HOME` on Mac is `/Library/Java/JavaVirtualMachines/jdk1.8.0_60.jdk/Contents/Home`.
 Building the application using a later release can lead to issues (see Note 2).